Grigori200/MatrixContest/README.md

 * 200 times faster multiplication of big matrices
 * from 2 to 3 times faster mix of calculations

-This was the fastest implementation and it won I place.
+This was the fastest implementation and it won 1st place.